-The price for a dozen of eggs varies from store to store with the ability to decide when it’s time to offer a sale.
+The price for a dozen eggs varies from store to store and fluctuates when sales are held.

-When purchasing eggs from a local farmer, some offer various ways for consumers to cut costs.
-For example, one farm lowers the price of organic eggs by 50 cents when repeat customers bring back the cartons to reuse.
+Local farmers may offer various ways for consumers to cut costs, such as lowering the price of organic eggs by 50 cents when repeat customers bring back their cartons to reuse.

-Although the taste and overall experience of mass-market organic eggs are sometimes viewed as inferior to the organic eggs from family-owned farms, purchasing in bulk (like paying between $5 and $6 for 2 dozen eggs at Costco) can save money.
+Although the taste and production methods of mass-market organic eggs are sometimes viewed as less desirable than organic eggs from family-owned farms, purchasing in bulk (like paying around $6 for 2 dozen eggs at Costco) is still a smart, money-saving move.

-Although not a feasible solution for everyone, some have actually started raising their own chickens to produce organic eggs.
-Start-up costs include food, labor and housing, but in the end, some people feel the savings are much better in the long run.
+Although not a feasible option for everyone, consider raising your own chickens to produce organic eggs.
+Start-up costs include food, labor, and housing, but in the end, some people feel the savings are worth it in the long run.

 While organic egg prices are higher than conventional eggs, the associated benefits are certainly well worth the extra cost if you’re looking to make a healthier purchase.

-Basically, when chickens are treated in a humane manner, such as having access to outdoor space to roam and flex their feathers, they produce healthier eggs that contain a higher level of essential amino acids, vitamins and minerals.
+Chickens treated in a humane manner, such as having access to outdoor space to roam and flex their feathers, live in the best environment known for producing healthier eggs that contain a higher level of essential amino acids, vitamins, and minerals.

-These five health benefits of organic eggs that make the price of them easier to swallow include:
+Five health benefits of organic eggs that make the price a bit easier to swallow include:

-With more than 90 percent of eggs in the U.S. coming from caged hens, the smaller spaces birds are given to live and move around in are generally reprehensible.
-Not only does the health of the birds suffer, but there is also a health threat to consumers, such as a higher risk of Salmonella contamination.
+The majority of egg production in the U.S. (over 90%) originates from caged hens confined to small spaces.
+Not only does the health of the birds suffer, but consumers also face a higher risk of health threats such as Salmonella contamination.

-According to a Penn State University study, organic eggs are much higher in Omega-3 fatty acids than conventional eggs, which is good for the heart.
-Organic eggs also contain 40 percent more vitamin A and two times as much vitamin E.
+Organic eggs also contain 40% more vitamin A and two times as much vitamin E.

 Studies show that antibiotics often found in non-organic chicken feed can linger in a hen’s egg for up to seven days.
 Organic eggs are free of the chemical residues commonly found in conventional eggs tainted by antibiotics, pesticides, herbicides, and other harmful substances.